vargovema/bond-risk-premia/README.md

 Overall, one can say that the model by Cochrane & Piazzesi (2005) improves the FB model also with the GSW data - albeit less drastically than with the FB data.
 That said, the expectation hypothesis can still be rejected.

-## Reproduce Cochrane & Piazzesi (2005) using recent Fama & Bliss (1987) yields
+## Reproducing analysis by Cochrane & Piazzesi (2005) using recent Fama & Bliss (1987) yields

 We again reproduce the analysis proposed by Cochrane & Piazzesi (2005) using more recent Fama-Bliss yield data from January 1964 to December 2022.

-<figcaption align = "center"><b>Regression coefficients of one-year excess returns on forward rates using the recent Fama-Bliss yields.</b></figcaption>
+<figcaption align = "center"><b>Figure 3: Regression coefficients of one-year excess returns on forward rates using the recent Fama-Bliss yields.</b></figcaption>
-![Regression coefficients of one-year excess returns on forward rates using the recent Fama-Bliss yields.(out/reg_coeffs_3.png)
+![Figure 3: Regression coefficients of one-year excess returns on forward rates using the recent Fama-Bliss yields.(out/reg_coeffs_3.png)

 Based on Figure 3, it appears that the conclusions drawn by Cochrane & Piazzesi (2005) may not hold for more recent Famma-Bliss data.
 The observed coefficients of one-year excess returns on forward rates do not exhibit a distinct tent shape, particularly for forward rates spanning years three to five.
 Additionally, the coefficients appear to be smaller in magnitude when compared to those depicted in Figure 1.